VibeForge/awesome-vibe-webapps/CONTRIBUTING.md

 # Contributing to VibeForge awesome-vibe-webapps

 Thank you for your interest in contributing to the **VibeForge awesome-vibe-webapps** repository!
-This project is a curated collection of web applications built with creative, experimental "vibe-coding" approaches, and it thrives on community contributions.
+This project is a curated collection of web applications built with creative, experimental "vibe coding" approaches, and it thrives on community contributions.
 We welcome you to share your own webapp or any inspiring webapp you've discovered, as long as it embodies creativity and a unique vibe.

 ## How to Contribute